-You’ll probably be really excited to be moving into your uni house or student halls.
+You’ll probably be really excited to be moving into your uni house or student accommodation.
 For many students, it’s their first taste of independence.
 However, with independence comes responsibility, and that means boring admin tasks.

-It can be hard to know what to do when moving into your first house, so we’ve put together this simple checklist of things to check and do when you first move into you student accommodation.
+It can be hard to know what to do when moving into your first house, so we’ve put together this simple checklist of things to check and do when you first move into your student accommodation.
 Knowing what needs doing will also help you in the future, as much of this checklist will be the same for moving house in the future.

 There are things you’ll need to sort before you move in, and things that can wait until after.
 We’ve broken down this guide into three parts so you can know when you need to complete the admin tasks.

 What to do Before You Move Into Your Student Accommodation

 Before you move into your uni house or student halls, you need to have a few things sorted and checked.
 Having these done before moving in can save you a headache in the long run.
 Though if you are in a shared house you will need to communicate with your housemates to ensure you all agree on some bits.
 Here’s what you should check before you move into your student accommodation:

 Student accommodation is known for being full of gadgets, and so is often a target for burglary.
 Therefore, you’ll want to protect your contents with some insurance.
 This will generally cover your possessions from theft and damages.
 Make sure you shop around to find a good deal.